 Suzanne Kimman

 Rob Krzyszowski

 Robbie McNaugher

-Elizabeta Tonazzi
+Elizabetta Tonazzi

 Bryce Tudball

-London Borough of Haringey

 London Borough of Haringey

 London Borough of Haringey

 London Borough of Haringey

 Confidentiality

 This is a pre-application review, and therefore confidential.
 As a public organisation Haringey Council is subject to the Freedom of Information Act (FOI), and in the case of an FOI request may be obliged to release project information submitted for review.